Telegraph & Radio

 Title page, DuPont Company Cipher Book, 1888

 As telegraph communication networks expanded, some companies developed their own unique codes.
 Such codes served to lower costs and to increase efficiency and security.
-View the entire Cipher guide in the Hagley Digital Archives.
-Published Collections (Call number HE7677.C4 D9 1888)
+View the entire Cipher guide in the Hagley Digital Archives

-E.I. du Pont de Nemours & Company nineteenth century records (Accession 0500.I))
+Telegrams from the E.I. du Pont de Nemours & Company nineteenth century records (Accession 0500.I)

 Telegram from Roy Wilkins, NAACP, to DuPont, 1968